 Rockwool is very popular amongst growers as it helps to start their seedlings and root their cuttings.
 It is a very effective growth media in hydroponics as it has great water and air sustainability.
 Rockwool might be known by some people as mineral stone or the more common stone wool.
 Rockwell cubes are one of the most popular substrates within the hydroponics industry.
-It is also perfect for smaller, first time growers that can get the same quality result but on a smaller scale.

 What are Rockwool Cubes?